oliverschwendener/ueli/README.md

 * `applicationFolders` Array of string - Represents the folders which are scanned for applications
 * `autoStartApp` Boolean - If the app should be started automatically when you log in
 * `colorTheme` String - Defines the [color theme](#color-themes).
+* `customCommands` Arraay of customCommand objects - A list of [custom commands](#custom-commands)
+    * `executionArgument` String - Represents the execution argument for the custom command
+    * `name` String - Represents the displayed name for the custom command
+    * `icon` String - (Optional) Represents the svg icon for the custom command.
+If no icon is set default icon is used.
 * `maxSearchResultCount` Number - Maximum number of search results to be displayed
 * `rescanInterval` Number - Interval in seconds to rescan the application folders
 * `searchOperatingSystemSettings` Boolean - If operting system settings and commands should appear in the search results